Useful information and resources to help staff and students achieve a sustainable campus.

 Are take-away coffee cups really non-recyclable?

-We strongly encourage that people carry their own reusable cups or drink their coffee in the café, but if they do get take-away we ask them to put the empties in the recycling since our recycler has said they will take them.
-All of the ones used on campus are theoretically recyclable.
+Unfortunately, our recyclers can no longer accept single-use coffee cups.
+Therefore we strongly encourage that people carry their own reusable cups or drink their coffee in the café.
 We are investigating some single stream coffee cup recycling schemes.

 What do I do with old mobile phones?